mvitez/thnets/README.md

 ### int THProcessFloat(THNETWORK *network, float *data, int batchsize, int width, int height, float **result, int *outwidth, int *outheight)

 Runs the network on the float data.
 Float data is organized as a coniguous array of size batchsize x 3 x height x width, where 3 is the number of color planes.
+The order of the color components is expected to be red, green, blue.

 Returns the number of categories in the output and the size of the output in outwidth and outheight.
 Result will point to the array with the data and *must* not be freed.
 The data is a contiguous array of size batchsize x number of categories x outheight x outwidth.

-### int THProcessImages(THNETWORK *network, unsigned char **images, int batchsize, int width, int height, int stride, float **result, int *outwidth, int *outheight)
+### int THProcessImages(THNETWORK *network, unsigned char **images, int batchsize, int width, int height, int stride, float **result, int *outwidth, int *outheight, int bgr)

 Runs the network on the series of images.
 Images is an array with batchsize pointers and each element points to the start of the image.
 Images are arrays of size height x stride x 3, where only the first width of each line long stride contains data.
+If bgr is zero, the order of the color components is expected to be red, green, blue, otherwise it's expected to be blue, green, red.

 Returns the number of categories in the output and the size of the output in outwidth and outheight.
 Result will point to the array with the data and *must* not be freed.
 The data is a contiguous array of size batchsize x number of categories x outheight x outwidth.